amandaghassaei/gpu-io/README.md

 ## Compatibility with threejs

-Theoretically, this library should be compatible with threejs and even be able to share a GL context like so:
+Currently, this library can run in a separate webgl context from threejs with no problems.
+The advantage to sharing the webgl context is that both libraries will be able to access shared memory on the gpu.
+Theoretically, a shared context should work like so:

 ```
 const renderer = new WebGLRenderer();